hubmapconsortium/hra-ui/apps/cde-visualization-wc/EMBEDDING.md

 ## Code

-To embed _CDE-VISUALIZATION-WC_ the following code snippet should be used:
+To embed _cde-visualization-wc_ the following code snippet should be used:

 ```html
 <!doctype html>